 If a judge gets involved, the court will determine the partition.
 This process begins with what is called a petition, evolving into a partition action.
 At this time it would greatly benefit you to have Charles’ expert legal assistance.
 Often inheritors or partners cannot agree on the appropriate use for the property they have been bequeathed, perhaps one person would like the entirety for him- or herself, or someone is just generally being unreasonable.
 You will need Charles to step in and be your voice at this time to protect your interests.

 If you are experiencing a joint tenancy or tenants in common issue, Charles can also help you with that problem.
-Unless you have made specific concessions in your real estate contract, it’s important that all your rights to your property be protected, including granting you access to all of it.
+Unless you have made specific concessions in your real estate contract, all your rights to your property must be protected, including granting you access to all of it.

 If and when a judge awards a partition, there are three primary forms that action may take.
 In a partition in kind, the court divides the property among co-owners.
 Secondly, a partition by allotment, not available in all jurisdictions, will award the property or properties in question to one person or a group of people, mandating that they appropriately compensate the person or persons divested by the partition.
 Lastly, a partition by sale, noted above as a forced sale, though this action is generally only done under specific circumstances.

-With 20+ years experience in southern Nevada real estate law, whatever your needs in a partition dispute, reach out to Charles Geisendorf at (702) 873-5868
+With 22+ years of experience in southern Nevada real estate law, whatever your needs in a partition dispute, reach out to Charles Geisendorf at (702) 873-5868.